Bloodborne Pathogen Exposure Control Plan

 Employees whose tasks include participation in cardiopulmonary resuscitation (CPR) shall use a one (1) way mask when performing mouth-to-mouth resuscitation.
 Masks shall be provided and made readily available wherever the need for CPR may be reasonably expected to occur (Source: Indiana Department of Health 410 IAC 1-4-8).

 All work areas shall be maintained in a clean and sanitary condition.
 To ensure this, each department, sub-unit, or laboratory shall establish and implement a written schedule for specific cleaning and methods of decontamination for affected work areas.
-Frequency and methods of decontamination should be based on the location within the facility, the type of surface to be cleaned, type of soil present, and tasks or procedures being performed in the work area.
+Frequency and methods of decontamination shall be based on the location within the facility, the type of surface to be cleaned, type of soil present, and tasks or procedures being performed in the work area.
 These schedules and instructions must be responsive to the following elements:

 All equipment and working surfaces must be cleaned, then decontaminated after contact with blood or OPIM.